Do you need moving insurance?

 The big question – Do you need moving insurance?

 This all depends on how pricey and valuable your goods are.
 And if you want insurance overvaluation.
-For instance, if you live in Florida and are moving during prime hurricane season, it might make more sense to go with insurance.
+For example, if you live in Florida and are moving during prime hurricane season, it might make more sense to go with insurance.
 Because it protects against water damage.
 But, if you’re moving locally and your concern is less about unpredictable weather and more about a mover damaging your belongings, you’re probably better off going with a valuation option.